SublimeLinter/SublimeLinter-vale/README.md

 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.io/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.io/en/latest/linter_settings.html).

-You can configure Vale for your project using `.vale` configuration files.
+You can configure Vale for your project using a configuration file named `.vale` or `_vale`.
 For more information, see [Vale's documentation](https://valelint.github.io/docs/config).

 ## Contributing